johnshiver/algo_study_helper/README.md

 This project has a directory of existing problems, but includes tools to easily add your own.

-**DISCLAIMER**

-So far I have only tested this project with python 3.5, I am fairly sure my insruction prompts will not execute using python 2.X, but otherwise the code should mostly be compatible.

 ## Installation

-There are no third party dependencies for this project, this is intentional :)
+There are no third party dependencies for this project, BUT So far I have only tested this project with python 3.5.
+I am fairly sure my insruction prompts include unicode and will not execute using python 2.X, but otherwise the code should mostly be compatible.

 ## Workflow